tcltk/tcl/doc/markdown/define.md

 # Examples

-This example demonstrates how to use both forms of the **oo::define** and **oo::objdefine** commands (they work in the same way), as well as illustrating four of their subcommands.
+This example demonstrates how to use both forms of the [oo::define][define] and [oo::objdefine][objdefine] commands (they work in the same way), as well as illustrating four of their subcommands.

 ```
 oo::class create c